Skip to main content

 The accumulation of research and citizen science to monitor and catalogue common dolphins in Port Phillip Bay.

-This community of dolphins is remarkable as everywhere else in the world but Port Phillip; they live in the open ocean.
-They share the bay with approximately 120 bottlenose dolphins and five million people.
+This unique community of dolphins is remarkable because everywhere else in the world, common dolphins live in the open ocean.
+Port Phillip is the only known place where this typically oceanic species resides in a shallow embayment.
+They share Port Phillip with approximately 120 bottlenose dolphins and five million people.

-In 2023, we confirmed the birth of at least six third-generation calves since they first entered the bay in 2005.
-Additionally, we confirmed the movement of common dolphins from near Mornington in Port Phillip to the Bass Strait waters near Wonthaggi.
-Therefore, this study extends beyond Port Phillip into Bass Strait.
+From this, we’ve confirmed the birth of at least 10 third-generation calves since they first entered the Bay.
+We’ve also documented movements of dolphins from near Mornington in Port Phillip to the Bass Strait waters near Wonthaggi, showing that this study extends beyond the bay

 COMMON DOLPHIN NEWS